-In Florida, the industries adding the most jobs were education and health services (+54,000 jobs, +4.2 percent).
+Regarding Florida as a whole, one of the industry categories adding the most jobs was education and health services (+40,100 jobs, +3.1 percent).
 This data parallels a similar finding detailed in the 2030 report, with research conducted by the Foundation for Orlando’s Future, in which healthcare is predicted to be the fastest growing industry in the coming decade.

 The Orlando region ranks six among Forbes’ 15 Best Big Cities for Jobs.
 Forbes cited Orlando’s science, technology, engineering and mathematics (STEM) job growth in recent years as one contributing factor, explaining “Orlando (is) actually now adding STEM jobs at a faster clip than the Bay Area metros."

 In a separate study, Forbes calculated Orlando’s rate of STEM job growth as the highest in the country.
 Additionally, Emsi ranked Orlando third-highest among large MSAs for STEM job growth over the last five years.
 And, in its “2018 Leading Metro Locations” report, Area Development ranked Orlando 11th out of 394 MSAs for prime workforce.